cekkr/sandbox-verilog/README.md

 **What you’ll see:** Each iteration prints the evolving bias/mean activation.
 The ASCII volume shows self-organising plateaus while the readout heatmap highlights regions that consistently excite the stack.
+You can now also drive the simulation from an image file and set per-layer feedback gains.

 ---